 - Cost: In-state tuition, scaled from the initial list of candidate colleges.
 Lowest value is best.

-- Gradrate: Undergrad graduation rate.
+- Graduation Rate: Undergraduate graduation rate.
 Highest is best; minimum 20%, weighted based on being above or below national average of 42%.

-- %allDE: This is the percentage of undergrad students taking all their program courses as distance education, which includes online delivery.
+- Distance Education Ratio: This is the percentage of undergraduate students taking all their program courses as distance education, which includes online delivery.

-The heaviest ranking weight is for the Cost factor, with less expensive colleges scoring higher.
+The heaviest ranking weight is for the cost factor, with less expensive colleges scoring higher.
 Graduation rate has the second highest ranking weight.
-Below, you’ll find the 10 Best Online Bachelor’s in Economics rankings.
+What do you foresee in your professional future?
+If it's an economics degree, then read on!

 Pennsylvania State University

 In-State Tuition: $17,514